reverendlovejoy43782/polkahack/README.md

 - Clone the repo
 - Create .env file in root/client folder
-- In root/contract start the local blockchain (hardhat): 'npx hardhat node'
+- In root/contract start the local blockchain (hardhat): `npx hardhat node`
-- Choose an account private key from the list of test accounts and insert in .env: 'REACT_APP_TEST_PRIVATE_KEY=TEST_PRIVATE_KEY'
+- Choose an account private key from the list of test accounts and insert in .env: `REACT_APP_TEST_PRIVATE_KEY=TEST_PRIVATE_KEY`
-- In root/contract: 'npx hardhat run scripts/deployTimedVoting.js --network localhost'
+- In root/contract: `npx hardhat run scripts/deployTimedVoting.js --network localhost`
-- Insert the contract address from deployment in .env: 'REACT_APP_CONTRACT_ADDRESS=DEPLOYED_CONTRACT_ADDRESS'
+- Insert the contract address from deployment in .env: `REACT_APP_CONTRACT_ADDRESS=DEPLOYED_CONTRACT_ADDRESS`
-- Insert local rpc url to .env: 'REACT_APP_LOCAL_RPC_URL=http://127.0.0.1:8545'
+- Insert local rpc url to .env: `REACT_APP_LOCAL_RPC_URL=LOCAL_RPC_URL`
-- in root/client: 'npm start'
+- in root/client: `npm start`

 (!)
-Because voting station is an extension of voting app, which is not public (yet), the iframe will not show the voting app but the process of voting station is still functional and can be tested.
+Because Governance Station is an extension of Voting App, which is not public (yet), the iframe will not show Voting App but the process of Governance Station is still functional and can be tested.